Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Exploring the effect of magnetic twist

 Figure~\ref{Fig_Scales} displays the results of the Fourier transform for all simulations at the last common simulation time for which the vorticity still increases in all simulations, $ \overline{t}=87 $.
-The reason for choosing this time is that, for larger times, the simulations with $c=0$ and $c=0.1$ are already significantly affected by numerical dissipation (see the decrease of the integrated vorticity in Fig.~\ref{Fig_Vorty_twist}), which may also affect the results of the Fourier transform at the small scales.
+The reason for choosing this time is that for longer times, the simulations with $c=0$ and $c=0.1$ are already significantly affected by numerical dissipation (see the decrease in integrated vorticity in Fig.~\ref{Fig_Vorty_twist}), which may also affect the results of the Fourier transform at small scales.

-At large scales, $kR < 10^0 $, the amplitude spectrum is independent on the wave number.
+At large scales, $kR < 10^0 $, the amplitude spectrum is independent of the wave number.
 For intermediate scales, $ 10^0 < kR < 10^2 $, we do not find that the values of the amplitude spectrum are ordered in any particular way regarding the twist parameter, $c$.
 The temporal evolution of the amplitude spectrum (not shown here) shows oscillations by which the various curves with different $c$ exchange their relative positions depending on the considered time.
-The reason for such a behavior is unclear to us.
-The understanding of the behavior of the amplitude spectrum in these intermediate scales would require additional research.
+The reason for this behavior is unclear to us.
+Understanding of the behavior of the amplitude spectrum in these intermediate scales requires additional research.

 We are more interested in the spectrum at small scales, $ 10^2 < kR < 10^3 $, where the amplitude spectrum decreases as the wavenumber increases.
-In the absence of twist, the values of the amplitude spectrum are larger than those obtained when twist is considered.
+In the absence of twist, the values of the amplitude spectrum are higher than those obtained when twist is considered.
 In addition, we find a decreasing trend with respect to the twist parameter, $c$, so that the stronger the magnetic twist, the lower the values of the amplitude spectrum.
-These results just confirm again the relevant role of magnetic twist in suppressing the generation of small scales and in the rate at which Alfv\'enic energy is deposited into those small scales.
+These results again confirm the relevant role of magnetic twist in suppressing the generation of small scales and in the rate at which Alfv\'enic energy is deposited into those small scales.
 We intentionally avoided $ kR > 10^3 $ in our analysis owing to the possible role of numerical dissipation at the smallest scales.